 Call us on (03) 9557 9113 or use our contact form to make a confidential appointment.

 The methods and options used by our therapists are flexible.
 You can meet with a therapist at our Highett clinic, or in the comfort of your own home via online counselling using Zoom, Skype or similar.
 You can also download our self-hypnosis recording for binge drinking you can use on your own to complement your therapy.
 Taking the first step to get help with alcohol-related addictions takes real courage.

 Don’t let uncontrollable drinking continue to rule your life and put it in jeopardy.
 Let’s work together to help you overcome excessive drinking and put you back in control of your life.

 When it comes to binge drinking help, hypnotherapy, counselling and psychotherapy may help people who binge drink achieve greater self awareness and inner control.
 With a willingness to work through issues with their therapist, heavy drinkers can learn strategies to feel better within themselves and less controlled by the urge to drink (or drink excessively).

 In addition, it sometimes helps to find an Alcoholics Anonymous meeting, which are confidential meetings providing additional help and support.
 Many individuals find the combination of alcohol group support and individual counselling works well.

 How long will treatment take?

-After a few treatment sessions, we can discuss progress and either continue down the current path or alter treatment based on your needs.
+After a few treatment sessions, we can discuss progress and either continue down the original path or alter treatment based on your needs.
 Everyone is different.
 Treatment and progress will depend on what underlying issues are driving the drinking problem, and how willing you are to address important issues.
 The recommendations of our therapists may include regular sessions for long-term results.